rusic/documentation/widgets/v2/gallery.md

 {% endraw %}
 {% endhighlight %}

 To see the above example in context please refer to the [Example usage](#example-usage).
-The images will be shown as default in the template, but they won't be shown in the images panel of the Editor.
+The images will be shown as default in the theme, but they won't be shown in the images panel of the Editor.
 If the user replaces the images they will no longer be accessible, you will need to state them in the metadata file in order for them to appear in the images panel.
 The ```url``` can be either an internal or external image path, all other image settings are optional.